loiwu/loiwu.github.io/_posts/2015-12-17-The-project-goes-on.markdown

 	-> <have update / no update / retry check >
 	-> load dynamic library

 The static libary also help host application to connect with the dynamic library.
 This is the core feature of PPSDK static libary which uses the Objective-C **runtime** mechanism.
-I will show you the details later.

 To be continued ...

 <a target="_blank"> Main Dynamic Libray </a>
--

 We set 'Per-configuration Build Products Path' in the Build Settings of XCode to control the final location of PPAppPlatformKitDylib.framework after it's built successfully.

 <a target="_blank"> Sub Dynamic Libray </a>
--

 <a target="_blank"> Unit Test Libray </a>
--